hassan-pmp/pmp/til.md

 - Woo hoo!
 You're on the way to agility!
 - Look at you go!
 - To use the posh language,
+# 26.12.2022 Terminologies: Portfolio
+- Projects, programs, subsidiary portfilios, and operations managed as a group to achieve strategic objectives.
+# 26.12.2022 Terminologies: Portfolio Managemnet
+- The centralized management of one or more portfolios to achieve strategic objectives.
 # 04.12.2022 Terminologies: Key Terms and Concepts
 - Outcome =
 - Portfolio = Projects, programs, subsidiary portfilios, and operations managed as a group to achieve strategic objectives